All the current pages can be found here Links to external sites Helps you to easily locate this site

-By late March 2005 two of the three boxes with cameras installed had recorded some activity.
-One box had a roosting blue tit every night since early December 2004, so it seemed likely that this would be used in 2005.
+By late March, two of the three boxes with cameras installed had recorded some activity.
+One box had a roosting blue tit every night since early December, so it seemed likely that this would be used in spring.
 Fortunately I was right, and by early April a pair of blue tits was filling the box with moss at phenomenal rate.
 Great tits made their preliminary exploration of a second box on the first day of April (see pictures immediately below) but delayed nest building until 23rd May.
 I know it's colder 'Up North' but this seems particularly late!

 IMAGES FROM 'BOX 2' - Great tits